adjtomo/seisflows/docs/index.rst

 See these :doc:`instructions <instructions_remote>` for downloading and running inversions.

 The examples above can be run on most any laptop, desktop, or cluster.
-For more information about running on these systems, see :doc:`here <http://seisflows.readthedocs.org/en/latest/instructions_remote.html#run-checkerboard-test-in-parallel>` and  :doc:`here <http://seisflows.readthedocs.org/en/latest/manual/manual.html#system-interfaces>`.
+For more information about running on these systems, [here] <http://seisflows.readthedocs.org/en/latest/instructions_remote.html#run-checkerboard-test-in-parallel> and [here] <http://seisflows.readthedocs.org/en/latest/manual/manual.html#system-interfaces>.

 We are working on making more examples available for download.
-Once you are familiar, however, with the working of both the package and the solver (for the above examples, SPECFEM2D), it can be quite straightforward to create inversion examples of your own.
+Once you are familiar, however, with the working of both the package and the solver (for the above examples, SPECFEM2D), it can be straightforward to set up inversions of your own.